List of Subjects

 Intermediate Level

 The syllabus is organised into five modules.
-The History module delineates significant events and figures from the history of Ancient Greece and Rome whereas the Language module presents fundamental grammatical structures and syntax of Ancient Greek and Latin.
-The Mythology module explains essential myths, highlighting their role in unfolding human origins, the universe, morality, values, and ethnographic and cultural distinctions.
-This is complemented by the Literature module, where selected passages from ancient literary works have influence main literary genres.
+The History module delineates significant events and figures from the history of Ancient Greece and Rome, whereas the Language module presents fundamental grammatical structures and syntax of Ancient Greek and Latin.
+The Mythology module explains essential myths, highlighting their role in explaining human origins, the universe, morality, values, and ethnographic and cultural distinctions.
+This is complemented by the Literature module, where selected passages from ancient literary works have influenced main literary genres.
 The analysis of designated key works in the Art and Architecture module helps trace the evolution of Greek and Roman artistic heritage.

 Advanced Level

-The MATSEC Advanced Level course examines both microeconomics and macroeconomics, focusing on market operations, national income, employment, price stability, and economic growth.
-Students study international trade, the European Union, and financial institutions, applying theory to contemporary issues.
+The Advanced Level course examines both microeconomics and macroeconomics, focusing on market operations, national income, employment, price stability, and economic growth.
+Students study international trade, the European Union, and financial institutions, applying economic theory to contemporary issues.
 Emphasis is placed on analysis, evaluation, and the interpretation of economic data in preparation for university-level studies.

 Intermediate Level